 Office/ desk employees are also prone to injuries due to the job and office environment.
 The injuries can seriously harm the employee’s health and future.

-Especially in Asian work culture, many employees overwork themselves and put their job before their health, leading to even more injuries and health matters.
+Many employees overwork themselves and put their job before their health, leading to even more injuries and health matters.
 If an employee is injured, they must get medical attention as soon as possible – no matter how important their tasks are.

 There are many types of injuries an office or desk-based employee can suffer from due to their work and long hours.
 The article will explain common workplace injuries in Hong Kong and how employers can help with employee compensation insurance.